Ebib is a program with which you can manage BibTeX database files without having to edit the raw .bib

 f

-extract a filename from the file field and send it to an appropriate viewer.
+field and send it to an appropriate viewer.
 With numeric prefix argument, extract the n-th filename.
+F

 g

-equivalent to Home.
+- equivalent to

+.
 G

-equivalent to End.
+- equivalent to

-h
+. h

-i
+) i

-extract a DOI from the doi field, append it to a URL and open that in a browser (ebib-browse-doi)
+field, append it to a URL and open that in a browser (ebib-browse-doi

-j
+) j

-equivalent to Down.
+- equivalent to

+.
 J

 k

-equivalent to Up.
+- equivalent to

-show the log buffer. (ebib-show-log)
+- show the log buffer. (

-m
+) m

-select (or unselect) the current entry. (ebib-select-entry)
+- select (or unselect) the current entry.

 ; m

-unselect all selected entries.
+- unselect all selected entries.

 n